smartanthill/smartanthill2_0/docs/design-documents/SimpleIoT/hmp.rst

   + If, according to the normal HMP logic described above, a need arises to send Hmp-From-Santa packet with such a BUS-TYPE, this BUS-TYPE is simply skipped.
   + If, as a result of such filtering, BUS-TYPE-LIST of Hmp-From-Santa packet becomes empty, Hmp-From-Santa packet is not sent at all

 * Whenever TERMINAL-ADVERTISING Device has its transmitter turned on, but it has no connection (as defined in respective SimpleIoT/DLP-\* document) to the next hop, it starts to "advertise" itself (as defined in respective SimpleIoT/DLP-\* document), using an Hmp-To-Santa packet as a payload.
-This Hmp-To-Santa packet MAY be a packet-which-needs-to-be-delivered-to-Root, or MAY be an empty packet (TODO: define).
+This Hmp-To-Santa packet MAY be a packet-which-needs-to-be-delivered-to-Root, or MAY be an Hmp-To-Santa packet with an empty payload (TODO: define).

   + All Retransmitting Devices which hear this "advertised" Hmp-To-Santa packet, process it as a normal Hmp-To-Santa packet
   + When Hmp-Forward-To-Santa packets reach Root: